Illumina/Polaris/release-notes/v1.5/README.md

 ## Overview

-### **Polaris truth data**
+### **Validated SVs**
-The Polaris data takes structural variants (SV) input from multiple resources, perform population and pedigree validation, and finally output a VCF labeled with the filters from validation.
+We took Structural variants (SVs) from multiple resources, performed population and pedigree validation, and finally outputted a VCF labeled with the filters from validation.

 Variants that pass our pedigree and population check were labeled as *PASS* in their filter fields.